MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-logging-python.md

 Python logs are given to a log handler, which by default is the `StreamHandler`.
 To send MSAL logs to an Application Insights with an Instrumentation Key, use the `AzureLogHandler` provided by the `opencensus-ext-azure` library.

-To install, `opencensus-ext-azure` add the `opencensus-ext-azure` package from PyPI to your dependencies or pip install:
+To install, `opencensus-ext-azure` add the `opencensus-ext-azure` package from PyPI to your dependencies or public IP (PIP) install:

 ```console
 pip install opencensus-ext-azure